meson800/simpit-controller/Doc/Simpit-Controller/SimpitMFD.md

 **************************************

-*event*: Simulates a mouse-click on one of the MFD buttons.
+*event*: Simulates a mouse-click on one of the MFD buttons when a certain event is recieved.
 Three integers, defining the event ID to trigger on, the event state to trigger on, and the button to click on the MFD, respectivly.
 An additional, optional integer can be edited to make different events trigger mouse down/up events.

 The buttons on the MFD are defined in the following way:
 * Buttons 0-5 run down the left side of the MFD, with 0 at the top